 were taken by the same photographer at the same location at about the same time and all three men wear the exact same uniform.
 Trumpeter Sawyer and Gunner Charleton both served

 with the Honourable Artillery Company prior to the Anglo-Boer and with the City Imperial Volunteers during the war.
-Oddly I have been able to find any mention of someone named
+Oddly I have not been able to find any mention of someone named

 Coulthard serving with the Honourable Artillery Company or the City Imperial Volunteers prior to or during the war.
 I suppose it is possible the whoever inscribed the photograph made